-- Suppliers are considered as business partners only if they fulfil the applicable legal and regulatory requirements - Suppliers undergo a database-based audit that also takes human rights issues into account in order to define targeted preventive measures - Suppliers are obligated on the basis of risk-based written contracts (e.g. IATA standard contracts) - Suppliers are provided with specific risk-based information in relation to our expectations regarding compliance with applicable laws and other legal requirements (compliance), the importance of human rights obligations, how to report compliance concerns (including human rights issues), training material, guidance on how to communicate their obligations to their suppliers (if applicable).
-When entering into a contract suppliers must acknowledge, based on the risks, the Condor Code of Ethics & Conduct for Business Partners, which details Condor's expectations regarding compliance, including the fulfilment of human rights obligations.
+- Suppliers are considered as business partners only if they fulfil the applicable legal and regulatory requirements - Suppliers undergo a database-based audit that also takes human rights and environmental issues into account in order to define targeted preventive measures - Suppliers are obligated on the basis of risk-based written contracts (e.g. IATA standard contracts) - Suppliers are provided with specific risk-based information in relation to our expectations regarding compliance with applicable laws and other legal requirements (compliance), the importance of human rights and environmental obligations, how to report compliance concerns (including human rights and environmental issues), training material, guidance on how to communicate their obligations to their suppliers (if applicable).
+When entering into a contract suppliers must acknowledge, based on the risks, the Condor Code of Ethics & Conduct for Business Partners, which details Condor's expectations regarding compliance, including the fulfilment of human rights and environmental obligations.
 This also includes encouraging our business partners and obliging them via the Code, based on the risks, to comply with our standards and to implement the same in their supply chain. - Suppliers are subject to risk-based audits

-In addition, Condor participates in industry initiatives and forums that also address human rights issues.
+In addition, Condor participates in industry initiatives and forums that also address human rights and environmental protection issues.